-The programme's profile is detailed in 43 intended learning outcomes and intertwines four key research areas:
+The programme's profile is detailed in 35 final qualifications (FQs) and intertwines four key research areas:

-- 1. Biomedical research on nutrition and health - 2.
+- 1. Biomedical research on food, nutrition and health - 2.
 Consumer and market research - 3.
-Entrepreneurship and Innovation in Food Business - 4.
+Entrepreneurship and innovation in food business - 4.
 European food law in a global context

-The intended learning outcomes (ILOs) related to knowledge and understanding are focused on extending the knowledge in nutrition and health, building on the basic (biomedical) knowledge that enrolled students have already obtained during their bachelor degree programmes, as wel as on obtaining knowledge on the other three key domains of the programme.
+The FQs are focused on extending the knowledge and skills in nutrition and health, building on the basic (biomedical) knowledge that enrolled students have already obtained during their bachelor degree programmes, as well as on obtaining knowledge and skills on the other three key domains of the programme.
 Special attention is given to the understanding of the interplay between the different disciplines, which is a critical success factor when working in complex business and research environments.
-Thus, the ILOs span a wide range of obtaining and developing knowledge and understanding, application of knowledge and understanding, judgment, communication and skills.
-The different ILOs either relate to one of these four key areas or, as is the case for most ILOs, relate to at least two areas.

-After graduation, students meet the following final qualifications, in line with the 'Dublin Descriptors':
+The different FQs either relate to one of the four key areas or, as is the case for most FQs, relate to at least two areas.
+After graduation, students meet the following final qualifications;